 - «Master of Arts (MA) in Politikwissenschaft der Universität Luzern»

 In Lucerne and in Ottawa, all required courses are taught in English.
-Admission to the Dual Master’s Degree programme therefore requires a good command of English.
-The recommended level within the European Language Portfolio is C1 (e.g. Cambridge Certificate of Advanced English).
+Admission to the Dual Master’s Degree programme therefore requires a good command of English (see the section on “Application and Admission” for details).
 Students are free to add one or two courses that are taught in another language (German or French) to their study programme if they have the necessary command of that language.

 The required qualification for admission to the Dual Master’s Degree in Political Science is a Bachelor’s degree in Political Science or an equivalent degree covering at least 60 ECTS in political science.
 Please refer to our Admission Guidelines for detailed information.

 Please note that applicants must prove their language proficiency in English for admission to this programme.
 In accordance with a resolution of the Joint Committee of the partner universities of the programme, the following language certificates and scores are recognized as proof of adequate competence:

 - TOEFL (Internet-based): 86 (20 in reading and listening; 22 in speaking and writing) or higher

 - IELTS (Academic): 6.5 IELTS (min.
 6 in each band)

 - Cambridge: 176 or higher

 In order to be accepted, language certificates need to have been obtained within two years of the date of application to the programme.

 In addition to the language certificate, a letter of motivation in English has to be provided.